-This second formula contains the NonlinShift parameter, which is computed from the system's nonlinearity curve.
+This second formula contains the NonlinShift parameter, which is computed from the system's nonlinearity curve, and is a polynomial of the channel value.

 5.1.
 Linear and nonlinear calibration

 In most cases, a simple linear channel - energy function is not acceptable for post-processing, as this would lead to two adverse effects: